Greg Childs (American football): Professional career

-2012 NFL Combine

-2012 NFL Draft

-Childs was drafted in the fourth round of the 2012 NFL Draft by the Minnesota Vikings.

 Minnesota Vikings

+Childs was selected in the fourth round of the 2012 NFL draft by the Minnesota Vikings.

 On August 3, 2012, Childs suffered injuries to both knees while at training camp.
 An MRI revealed that both knees had a torn patellar tendon, as a result of which Childs was eliminated for his entire rookie season.
 The Vikings waived/injured Childs on August 5, 2012, and he was subsequently reverted to injured reserve on August 8.

 On August 27, 2013, Childs was placed on the reserve/physically unable to perform list.